MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

     "run_command": "run_me"
     }

-The following python code should then be saved in the same directory as the ui.json file with the filename 'run_me.py'.
+The following python code in the same directory as the ui.json file with the filename 'run_me.py' will be run.

 .. code-block:: python